art

 participations & exhibitions

-artist grant for the project ENKEL:INNEN Schloss Wiepersdorf, 2025
+artist residency for the project ENKEL:INNEN Schloss Wiepersdorf, 2025

 artist residency and grant "Spiegelhand" Kyiv, 2024